Biquaternions/Fish/README.md

 2. Denizen

 Same as before, I don't use any of these and neither should you, specially not in a production server. \
-I get the idea of giving a lower barrier of entry to MC development, but their usage shouldn't go past testing, prototyping or (at most) friends-only-servers.
+I get the idea of giving a lower barrier of entry to MC development, but their usage shouldn't go past testing, prototyping or (at most) friends-only servers.

 ### Probably incompatible
 Based on how the logic of PWT works, I highly suspect it will also be incompatible with:
 1. Any datapack

-Same as before (again), I don't use datapacks and neither should you, not even in friends-only-servers. \
+Same as before (again), I don't use datapacks and neither should you, not even in friends-only servers. \
 Only real scenario where I see datapacks having a value is if you're running vanilla or the datapack does not contain ANY `.mcfunction` files (and even then, you can still have some compat-issues even in Paper).

 ## Our Mission